wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 certain orderings.
 If the method `setupMemReq()` returns false, then the event can be responded to immediately by calling `sendResponse()`.
 Otherwise, the event has been inserted into the queue, and will be processed in a future cycle.

+Method `setupMemReq()` is defined in the header file.
+This method first checks whether the request is a flush.
+If true, then a dependency check is performed against all earlier requests in the queue `m_requestQueue`.
+If an earlier request (if there are multiple of them, just pick the most recent one) with the same address is found, then the dependency is tracked by adding the flush into `m_dependentRequests`, which is a map from the event that has the same address as the flush, to a set of dependent flushes.
+Besides, the flush event and the event it depends on is also inserted into `m_waitingFlushes`, which uses the flush event as key, and the other event as value.